 Analyze public company performance, stay updated on news, and strategically invest in enterprises with promising growth rates.
 Hold investments for at least 3–5 years to maximize returns and allow for potential growth.

-Warren Buffett, who began his first share investment at the age of 11, is a prominent figure in the world of investing.
+Warren Buffett, who began his first share investment at the age of 11, is a recognizable name in the world of investing.
 The main point is to understand the significance of compounding.
 Early saving and investment allow money to grow and compound, leading to greater financial success.

-To save money, invest in quality books, stay informed through newspapers, and use the internet for learning.
-Invest in your skills and knowledge, as these investments will yield compounded returns and intellectual growth for a prosperous future.
+To save money, consider investing in quality books, staying informed through newspapers, and utilizing the internet for learning.
+By investing in your skills and knowledge, you will experience compounded returns and intellectual growth, leading to a prosperous future.

 5. Exploring Part-Time Jobs/Internships

 Consider part-time jobs or internship opportunities to gain valuable experience and supplement your income.
-This dual benefit not only enhances professional skills but also provides financial stability during your academic journey.
+This dual benefit enhances professional skills and provides financial stability during your academic journey.

 6. Budget-Friendly Cooking Solutions